 - Personal Injury cover is not Private Health Insurance

 It is law that Medicare items can’t be claimed on Personal Injury cover.
-These items can be claimed on Private Health insurance and include services such as doctors and surgeons.
+These items can be claimed on Private Health insurance and include services such as those provided by doctors and surgeons.

 - Personal Injury cover is not intended to be Life Insurance